mdayaram/gochallenge/README.md

 Go comes with a [flag parsing package](http://golang.org/pkg/flag/) in its standard library.
 However, after much use, we've found it to be very limiting.
-Below is a list of things we *wished* Go's flag parsing package would have but that we haven't really had the time to implements.
+Below is a list of things we *wished* Go's flag parsing package would have but that we haven't really had the time to implement.

 1. A mode where we can continue parsing flags even if we reach a non-flag argument.